 Art that you have created in any medium or skill level.
 We welcome your perspectives on how you use art as a creative medium and any cross over with your role in higher education and student affairs

-SAPro Art Blog
+SAPro Art Stories

 This is a collective space for higher education professionals to share their art, tell how you use art for mindfulness or connect with others.